Common Data Layout

 The number of states implementing All-Payer Claims Databases (APCDs) has increased steadily since 2007.
 With this growth, harmonization of state APCD collection has become increasingly important.
 The APCD Council has a long history of working with states and payers on these harmonization efforts, including drafting a common core set of APCD data elements in 2011.
 A more detailed history of APCD Council harmonization efforts can be found here.

 In May of 2016, the APCD Council began working with states, their vendors, and the payer community to develop a draft APCD- Common Data Layout (CDL) for state APCDs.
 In June 2017, this group completed a review of the first version of the APCD-CDL™.
-While the process has not been determined, states and payers have agreed to review and make any necessary updates to the APCD-CDL™ on an annual basis.
+The first version of the APCD-CDL™ was made available on January 1, 2019.
 To request a copy of the APCD-CDL™ please complete the request form and return to email@example.com.

 Development of the Common Data Layout for State APCDs (APCD-CDL™)